 - Each team must complete three trial drops and record observations. - The actual "landing" is simulated by the facilitator.
 Suggestions: Drop Landing Pods safely out of a second story window, from a landing of a stairwell or from the top of a ladder.
 (Safety note: follow the manufacturer's recommendation when using a ladder.)
-Just be sure the students know ahead of time what to expect. - Open each Landing Pod after it comes to rest and check Buggy is upright. - Using the same ramp as last session, place the Landing Pod at the top of the ramp and let the Lunar Buggy roll out.
-(It might require a little push.) - The students should measure the distance the Buggy rolls and check to see if the egg stayed closed.
+Just be sure the students know ahead of time what to expect. - Open each Landing Pod after it comes to rest and check Buggy is upright. - Using the same ramp as last session with a slope of 1-over-3, place the Landing Pod at the top of the ramp and let the Lunar Buggy roll out.
+(It might require a little push.) - The students should measure the distance the Buggy rolls beyond the ramp and check to see if the egg stayed closed.